MENU

 • Providing descriptive alt text to images which improves accessibility

-I could go on but ultimately, creating a seamless user experience for users is critical to creating an experience that people want to share with others.
+We could go on but ultimately, creating a seamless user experience for users is crucial to creating an experience that people want to share with others.
 It should always be an essential component of your SEO strategy.

 Google My Business essentially allows you to set up a business profile for free which can then appear, at least locally, on Google Search and Google Maps when users search for your business.
 Within your profile, you can add all-important information about your business including: